akhil0001/simple-state-machine/README.md

       .updateContext(assign({response: (_, event) => event.data}))

    ```
 - This library supports type safety and type intellisense makes writing state machine much easier than in the json format.
+So most of "API surface area" problem is solved by type sense supported by almost all editors.

 ## TODO (documentation)